Vanessa Beeley

-Vanessa Beeley (born 1963/1964) is a British activist and blogger known for sharing conspiracy theories and disinformation about the Syrian civil war and about the Syrian volunteer organisation the White Helmets.
+Vanessa Beeley (born 1963/1964) is a British activist and blogger known for sharing conspiracy theories and disinformation about the Syrian civil war and about the Syrian volunteer organisation White Helmets.

 Early life and career

 Beeley is the daughter of former British diplomat Harold Beeley.
 Initially, she worked as a consultant to a waste management company in the Middle East.

 Activism

 Beeley has travelled to Palestine where she lived through Israeli bombardments.
 In 2014, she started her blog titled The Wall Will Fall in which she supported the Palestinian cause.

 Since 2015, Beeley has focused her activism on the Syrian civil war.
 She first visited Syria in July 2016.
 That year, she met Syrian President Bashar al-Assad in Damascus as part of a US Peace Council delegation, describing it as her "proudest moment".
 According to Bellingcat, Beeley was on the steering committee for the Syria Solidarity Movement.
 After visiting Syria, Beeley went to Moscow to meet Russia's deputy foreign minister Mikhail Bogdanov and director of information and press Maria Zakharova.
 An article by Janine di Giovanni in The New York Review of Books described Bogdanov as "Putin's point man on Syria".

 Beeley has frequently appeared on the Russian government-owned networks RT and Sputnik commenting on the Syrian war.

 In 2019, two of Beeley's planned talks at universities in Canada, organised by the Hamilton, Ontario chapter of the Stop the War Coalition, were cancelled after a backlash.
 The Université de Montréal said the room booked for the event was too small and it was concerned that the "event would not go off peacefully".